 - Intermittent: recurring fault – sometimes occurs, sometimes it does not

-- Benign: faulty easy to detect, cause obvious error (eg. component crashes)
+- Benign: faulty easy to detect, cause an obvious error (eg. component crashes)

-All problems start from fault, fault cause an error, and if it is not handled properly cause a failure:
+All problems start from fault, fault causes an error, and if it is not handled properly cause a failure:

 FAULT -> ERROR -> FAILURE

-The biggest part of this post was taken by description of errors, indeed errors are most important, all software developers works with errors in code, and the biggest part of code was taken by error handling.
+The biggest part of this post was taken by the description of errors, indeed errors are most important, all software developers work with errors in code, and the biggest part of code was taken by error handling.